What is #ASEFClassNet?

 Group Discussions: In this stage, experts with similar interests will jointly develop ideas for collaboration among their institutions e.g., joint curriculum development, pedagogy enhancement, joint research, joint PhD programmes, etc. The key aim is to come up with ideas that could lead to sustainable peer networks with concrete outputs.
 Actionable ideas will be presented at the ASEFClassNet16 Conference.

-A 3-day long on-site conference will be organised to bring the participants of ASEFClassNet16 together.
+An on-site conference (12-16 November 2023) will be organised to bring the participants of ASEFClassNet16 together.
 Academic experts, teachers, teacher trainees from various countries across Asia and Europe will ensure a great intergenerational and diverse dialogue on the topic.
 During the conference teams of academic experts involved in Faculty Collaboration will engage with School Collaboration participants teachers of the ASEFClassNet16 project.

 In this phase, Faculty collaboration participants will start implementing their ideas e.g., joint curriculum development, pedagogy enhancement, joint research, joint PhD programmes, etc. ASEF will help with coordination.